Email addresses

 Help your users to enter a valid email address by:

-• setting the type attribute to email so that devices display the correct keyboard
+so that devices display the correct keyboard - setting the

 The field should be wide enough for most users to see their entire email address once they have entered it.
 A good rule of thumb is to make sure you can see at least 30 characters at once.
 You can analyse your user data to refine this.